Night buses in London: Operation

-Night bus routes are often related to the daytime route with the same number, often running the same route but with an extension at one or both ends.
-The usual purpose of the extension is to provide a night service to destinations served by tube or train during the day.
+Night Bus routes are often related to the day numerical equivalent, normally running the same route but with an extension at either end of the service.
+This is normally to provide a night service to destinations served by tube or train during the day.
+Some N-prefixed routes may begin operation before the last service of their day numerical equivalent for the day.

-However, there are a few N-prefixed route numbers that have no relation to the daytime route with the same number: the N5, N20 and N97 all operate in a different part of London from the respective day routes, and the N550 and N551 (which provide night service on parts of the Docklands Light Railway network) have no corresponding daytime routes.
+However, there are a few N-prefixed route numbers that have no relation to their daytime equivalents: the N5, N20, and N97 all operate in a different part of London to their respective day routes.
+Also, the N550 and N551 (which provide night service on parts of the DLR network), and the N271 (whose daytime service was withdrawn on 4 February 2023) have no corresponding daytime routes.

+There are also 24-hour routes, which run day and night but usually with a lower frequency during the night hours.
+The vast majority run the same route at all times.
+With the introduction of the Night Tube, some day routes have been extended to run during Friday and Saturday nights to serve the stations.

 N1

 Route N1 commenced operating on 28 June 1995 between Plumstead garage and Trafalgar Square.
 It was originally operated by London Central, being taken over by First London on 14 November 1998.
 On 8 January 2000 it was extended beyond Plumstead to Thamesmead, and in April 2000 withdrawn between Trafalgar Square and Aldwych being diverted to Tottenham Court Road station.
 Upon being re-tendered, the route was taken over by East Thames Buses on 15 October 2005.

-In October 2009, East Thames Buses was sold to London General, which included a five-year contract to operate route N1.
+In October 2009, East Thames Buses was sold to Go-Ahead London, which included a five-year contract to operate route N1.